 University of Toronto Mississauga

-The Department of Mathematical and Computational Sciences at the University of Toronto Mississauga (UTM) invites applications for up to two teaching-stream appointments in Computer Science.
-The appointments will be at the rank of Assistant Professor, Teaching Stream, and will commence on July 1, 2020, or shortly thereafter.
+The Department of Mathematical and Computational Sciences at the University of Toronto Mississauga (UTM) invites applications for a full-time tenure stream appointment in the area of Robotics.
+The appointment will be at the rank of Assistant Professor and will commence on July 1, 2023 or shortly thereafter.

 Salary will be commensurate with qualifications and experience.